About the Author | JAMES B. CONROY

 Jim Conroy practices law in Boston as a co-founder of Donnelly, Conroy & Gelhaar, LLP, one of the city’s leading litigation firms.
 In 2014 he was elected a Fellow of the Massachusetts Historical Society in recognition of his first book, Our One Common Country: Abraham Lincoln and the Hampton Roads Peace Conference of 1865, the only book ever devoted to Lincoln’s little-known peace negotiations with Confederate leaders on a riverboat in Virginia near the end of the Civil War.
 Our One Common Country was a finalist for the Gilder Lehrman Lincoln Prize, awarded to the author of the best book of the year on Lincoln, a Civil War soldier, or the Civil War era.
 Conroy’s second book, Lincoln’s White House: The People’s House in Wartime, won the Lincoln Prize and the Abraham Lincoln Institute’s annual book award.
 Leading Jefferson historians have applauded Conroy’s newly released third book, Jefferson's White House: Monticello on the Potomac.

-Conroy is a graduate of the University of Connecticut and served for six years in anti-submarine aviation units in the United States Navy Reserve.
+Conroy is a graduate of the University of Connecticut and served for six years as a Navy journalist and photographer in anti-submarine aviation units in the United States Navy Reserve.
 While working on Capitol Hill in Washington, D.C. as a speechwriter and a press secretary in the 1970’s and early 1980’s, he earned a master’s degree in international relations at George Washington University and a law degree, magna cum laude, at the Georgetown University Law Center.
-He enjoys following national politics and the New England Patriots, a more relaxing form of recreation.
+He enjoys following national politics and the New England Patriots, sometimes but not always a more relaxing source of recreation.

 Conroy has lived in Hingham, Massachusetts with his wife, Lynn since 1982.
+The Conroys live in Edgartown, Massachusetts in the summers.
 Their daughter, Erin, is a lawyer at the Food and Drug Administration and the mother of two young boys in Washington, D.C..
 Their son, Scott, is a political journalist-turned-script-writer who lives in Los Angeles with his wife, the NBC News reporter Jo Ling Kent, and their infant daughter.
 Conroy is a member of Hingham’s Historical Commission and has chaired its Government Study Committee, its Task Force on Affordability, and its Advisory Committee, which counsels the Hingham Town Meeting, an exercise in direct democracy through which the town has governed itself since 1635, well before Conroy’s time.